Current stage: Discovery

 Defendants were ordered to cease applying the significant negative factor policy to adjudication of the listed plaintiffs’ adjustment-of-status and work-authorization applications.

-Parties to file a status report identifying which plaintiffs have demonstrated irreparable harm and may be covered by the court’s order.
+Parties to file a status report by 2026-05-07 identifying which plaintiffs have demonstrated irreparable harm and may be covered by the Order.

-If parties cannot agree on which additional plaintiffs should be covered, plaintiffs to submit contested declarations (with appropriate redactions) to the Court.
+If the parties cannot agree about which additional plaintiffs should receive relief, plaintiffs must submit the contested declarations (with appropriate redactions) to the Court by 2026-05-11.

 Each defendant must present to the plaintiff(s) a written response to the plaintiff(s)’ settlement proposal(s) no later than seven days before the scheduling conference (i.e., by 2026-05-26).